tannineo/tannineo/README.md

 ### Hi there 👋

+I am a MSc student studying in Dublin, Ireland.

+I am currently working on my dissertation.

+Hope everything will be alright... d(´ཀ`」 ∠)_

 <!--
 **tannineo/tannineo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.